BONLAB BLOG

 The results from our studies are now published open access in the Journal of Materials Chemistry C from the Royal Society of Chemistry.
 The conceptual road sign application is a multi-lamellar flexible strip.

 A temperature triggered response in the form of an upper critical solution temperature (UCST) type phase separation targeted near the freezing point of water manifests itself through light scattering as a clear-to-opaque transition.
 It is simultaneously amplified by an enhanced photoluminescence effect.
+The essence is summed up in the supporting video.

 What happens to particle size distributions when making reactive surfactants and polymer colloids by emulsion polymerization?